 Anthem Blue Cross & Blue Shield, Indiana

 Central Indiana Corporate Partnership

 - John Lechleiter, PhD, Chairman, President & CEO

 - Ann Murtlow, CEO

 Based on research from the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation, the Founding CEOs agreed to create and fund a multi-year collective impact initiative targeting childhood obesity.
 Jump IN for Healthy Kids formally launched in January 2014 as the backbone organization of that initiative.

 Throughout 2014 and into early 2015, Jump IN engaged more than 100 representatives from 85 businesses and civic organizations in several task forces.
-Learn more about our Task Forces.
+Our task forces have grown into strategy teams.
+Learn more about them here.

 We wanted to understand what strategies and programs were already in place in our community and what gaps/barriers existed.
 These task forces developed a comprehensive set of interventions around nutrition and physical activity that we began implementing in the fall of 2015 as strategies for Healthy Places, Healthy Neighborhoods, and Healthy Communities.
 Over time, Jump IN's strategies have evolved and 2020, Jump IN reimgined itself as Jump IN 2.0 with two specific areas of focus: Changing the Systems (early care and education, schools, and food access) and Building the Culture (worksite wellness, youth serving organizations, clinical systems, neighborhoods, and the public) with supporting resources (communications, evaluations, and policy).